-This AD was prompted by reports of cracks found in at least one forward horizontal stabilizer spar on 24 of the affected airplanes where the vertical finlets tie to the forward horizontal stabilizer spar.
-The FAA is issuing this AD to prevent structural failure of the forward horizontal stabilizer spars.
+This AD was prompted by additional reports of cracks found in the horizontal stabilizer spars and the need to incorporate a new finlet attach design on the horizontal stabilizer spars to reduce the cracking.
+The FAA is issuing this AD to prevent structural failure of the horizontal stabilizer spars.
 The unsafe condition, if not addressed, could result in structural failure of the horizontal tail with consequent loss of control of the airplane.